2020: Lessons in Gardening from the Sky Staff

 Seed Saving Basics

 Seed saving is making a comeback!
-Like other survival skills from home canning to foraging, saving seeds was all but forgotten for a short time, but the practice thriving once again among a new generation of enthusiasts.
-Seed saving is just what it sounds like: collecting and saving the seeds that your garden plants naturally…
+Like other survival skills from home canning to foraging, saving seeds was all but forgotten for a short time, but the practice is thriving once again among a new generation of enthusiasts.
+Seed saving is just what it sounds like: collecting and saving the seeds from your gardens plants…

 Read More